 What to do after an accident on SEPTA property

 After a transit accident, make sure you receive a claim form from the driver or a representative.
 Make sure the transit driver or a proper authority has your phone number and other contact information.
 If you have sustained injuries, report that you will be seeking care and have this information noted.
 At the hospital, have any care you receive noted as well.
-When you are at the hospital, and care has been started, contact an attorney right away to begin working on your SEPTA claim as soon as possible.
-It is always a good idea to being the case quickly—before the vital information is lost.
+When you are at the hospital, and care has been started, contact a work injury lawyer right away to begin working on your SEPTA claim as soon as possible.
+It is always a good idea to begin the case quickly—before the vital information is lost.

 If you are currently dealing with a SEPTA case, and you would like to talk to a Philadelphia-area expert, reach out to us at Solnick & Associates.
 We would love to help you navigate the complicated waters of SEPTA law and make sure you get the most you possibly can for your case.
 After all, you deserve to have someone on your side–every step of the way.